 Any time you invest, it’s important to pay attention to earnings.
 However, when investing in the technology sector the level of importance is even higher.
 To be successful in technology requires innovation to maintain growth.
 If growth slows, it’s a major red flag, suggesting that a lack of innovation will soon lead to declines.

-When it comes to Amazon.com, the company’s most recent earnings report was released in early August, covering the company’s second-quarter performance, and it was indeed a strong one.
+When it comes to Amazon.com, the company’s most recent earnings report was released in early February, covering the company’s fourth quarter performance, and it was indeed a strong one.

 - EPS.
-Earnings per share for the second quarter came in at $10.30.
-That figure nearly doubled the EPS of $5.22 in the second quarter of 2019.
+Earnings per share for the second quarter came in at $14.09.
+That figure nearly doubled the analyst expectations for EPS to come in at $7.23.

 - Guidance.
-Finally, Amazon.com expects that it will generate revenue in the range between $87 and $93 billion in the third quarter, continuing its strong track record of growth.
+Finally, Amazon.com expects that it will generate revenue in the range between $100 and $106 billion in the first quarter, continuing its strong track record of growth.

 2. NVIDIA (NASDAQ: NVDA)